mmadsen/axelrod-ct/README.md

 ## Admin Programs ##

+**NOTE**:  all executable scripts have help for the command line options they require.

 The `admin` directory contains scripts which allow you to export data from MongoDB to CSV files, to generate LaTeX or Markdown tables from simulation configuration files, suitable for embedding in your paper (so you don't transcribe them wrong!), scoping the size of a potential simulation configuration, and building parallelized simulation runs (the "builder") scripts.

 ## Analytical Programs ##